The Memo: Newsom and DeSantis prepare to square off for Fox debate

 Adding an extra frisson to Thursday evening’s clash is the perception that the two men truly don’t like each other.

-They have been publicly feuding for well over a year, at least since Newsom bought TV ad time in Florida to tweak DeSantis in mid-2022.
+They have been publicly feuding for well more than a year, at least since Newsom bought TV ad time in Florida to tweak DeSantis in mid-2022.

 Newsom has hit DeSantis over the Florida governor’s support for more stringent abortion bans, his enthusiasm for purging “wokeness” from school curricula and for backing legislation that banned discussion of gender identity among young school students.